Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 - Growing Up with Barth syndrome

 - Care Plan for children at school – ideal for school staff & holidays abroad

 Our Barth Syndrome newsletter is published twice a year and contains stories from all around the world.
-Click on the last few editions for full copies and please contact us if you would like to be added to our mailing list.
+Sign up now to be added to our newsletter mailing list.

 You may be entitled to claim benefits which can help offset the costs of caring for a child with special needs.
 The Barth Syndrome Trust has teamed up with Contact a Family, the leading UK charity providing information for parents who have a child with a disability.

 Please visit Contact a Family for details of the following: